Three-two pull down: 3:2

+The alternative pattern of "3:2" is an abbreviation of the actual pattern of 3-2-3-2, which indicates that the first film frame is used in 3 fields, the second film frame is used in 2 fields, the third film frame is used in 3 fields, and the fourth film frame is used in 2 fields, producing a total of 10 fields, or 5 video frames.

+If the four film frames are called A, B, C and D, the five video frames produced are A1-A2, A1-B2, B1-C2, C1-C2 and D1-D2.
+That is, frame A is used 3 times (in both fields of the first video frame and in the odd field of the second video frame); frame B is used 2 times (in the even field of the second video frame, and in the odd field of the third video frame); frame C is used 3 times (in the even field of the third video frame and in both fields of the fourth video frame); and frame D is used 2 times (in both fields of the fifth video frame).
+The 3-2-3-2 cycle repeats itself completely after four film frames have been exposed.

-The alternative "3:2" pattern is similar to the one shown above, except it is shifted by one frame.
-For instance, a cycle that starts with film frame B yields a 3:2 pattern: B1-B2, B2-C1, C2-D1, D1-D2, A1-A2 or 3-2-3-2 or simply 3-2.
-In other words, there is no difference between the 2-3 and 3-2 patterns.
+In practice, there is no difference between the 2-3 and 3-2 patterns.
+A cycle that starts with film frame B yields a 3:2 pattern: B1-B2-B1-C2-C1-D2-D1-D2-A1-A2 (or 3-2-3-2).
 In fact, the "3-2" notation is misleading because according to SMPTE standards for every four-frame film sequence the first frame is scanned twice, not three times.

 Modern alternatives

-The above method is a "classic" 2:3, which was used before frame buffers allowed for holding more than one frame.
-It has the disadvantage of creating two dirty frames (which are a mix from two different film frames) and three clean frames (which matches an unmodified film frame) in every five video frames.
+The above method is a "classic" 2:3 (a 2-3-2-3 cycle), which was used before frame buffers allowed for holding more than one frame.
+It has the disadvantage of creating two dirty frames (a mix from two different film frames, ex.: B1-C2 and C1-D2) in every five video frames.

-The preferred method for doing a 2:3 creates only one dirty frame in every five (i.e. 3:3:2:2 or 2:3:3:2 or 2:2:3:3).
-The 3-3-2-2 pattern produces A1-A2 A2-B1 B1-B2 C1-C2 D1-D2, where only the second frame is dirty.
+The preferred method for doing a 2:3 is a 3-3-2-2 pattern (i.e. 3:3:2:2, 2:3:3:2 or 2:2:3:3) that creates only one dirty frame in every five.
+It produces A1-A2, A1-B2, B1-B2, C1-C2 and D1-D2, where only the second frame (A1-B2) is dirty.

 While this method has a slight bit more judder, it allows for easier upconversion (the dirty frame can be dropped without losing information) and a better overall compression when encoding.
 Note that just fields are displayed—no frames hence no dirty frames—in interlaced displays such as on a CRT.
 Dirty frames may appear in other methods of displaying the interlaced video.